Lorne Scots (Peel, Dufferin and Halton Regiment): The Lorne Rifles (Scottish)

-The Halton Rifles was reorganised as the Lorne Rifles (Scottish) in 1931 and permission was received from the Duke of Argyll, the senior duke of Scotland, to use his personal crest, the boar's head and his personal tartan, the Ordinary Campbell.
-On 15 December 1936, following a general reorganisation of the Militia, the Lorne Rifles and the Peel and Dufferin Regiment were amalgamated to form the present regiment, The Lorne Scots (Peel, Dufferin and Halton Regiment).
+The Halton Rifles was reorganized as the Lorne Rifles (Scottish) in 1931 and permission was received from Niall Campbell, 10th Duke of Argyll, the senior duke of Scotland, to use his personal crest, the boar's head and his personal tartan, the Ordinary Campbell.
+On 15 December 1936, following a general reorganization of the Militia, the Lorne Rifles and the Peel and Dufferin Regiment were amalgamated to form the present regiment, The Lorne Scots (Peel, Dufferin and Halton Regiment).